-Often, it is advantageous to duck the first lead and win the \$\displays A\ on the second trick.
+Often, it is advantageous to duck the first lead and win the •A on the second trick.
 But here, there is no reason to do this.
 You have plenty of transportation between the two hands.
 If you win the opening lead, how many tricks do you have off the top?

 Counting 5 spades, 4 hearts, 1 diamond and 1 club, you are 1 trick short.
 You will need a ruff to make the slam.
-This should be possible by ruffing a club in the dummy.
-However, that assumes that you don't find a 4-1 trump split and don't need all of dummy's hearts to pull.
+This should be possible by ruffing a club.
+However, that assumes that you don't need all of dummy's hearts to pull.

 That's a good plan.
 Let's see how it runs.
 You win the ♣A. Your next decision is whether to start pulling trump.
 I see no reason not to.
 You lead a heart to your ♥A and another low heart to the ♥K. West shows out, which means East started with 4 hearts.
-Now you must modify your plan.
+Now you must modify your plan a little.
 You are still missing the ♥107 and you know they are in East.

-You stop pulling trump and lead the ♣J, willing to give up that inevitable club loser.
-East discards on the club, meaning it was fortunate you didn't plan to win the ♣A on the second trick.
-West leads back another club.
+You stop pulling trump and lead the \$\,\text{J}\,\text{, willing to give up that inevitable club loser.
+East discards on the club, meaning it was fortunate you didn't plan to win the \$\,\text{A}\ on the second trick.
+You discard a diamond and West leads back another club.
 What do you play from the dummy?

-You know that East has the ♥107 and no clubs.
-He can over ruff your small trumps.
+You know that East has the ♥107 and can over ruff your small trumps.
 You must go up with the ♥J. Now you can lead a heart to the ♥Q8 in your hand, taking the marked finesse.
 You pull the last trump and all the spades in the dummy are now good.
-Your ♦A takes the 12th trick.